 However, a rule such as SD-03, which says that Patent schemas must not refer to Trademark schemas (and vice-versa), can also be made to work for IPO-specific XSDs by providing IPO-specific namespace configuration information in the file, ipo.xml.

-A sample ipo.xml configured with USPTO namespace information is provided.
+A sample ipo.xml configured with the United States Patent and Trademark Office (USPTO) namespace information is provided.
 By default, the information is commented-out but can serve as a template for configuring ST96XSDValidator to consider IPO-specific XSDs.
 Simply copy the common, patent, design, or trademark elements out of the commented section and modify the attributes for any IPO-specific namespace information you wish to be considered during validation.
 This is entirely optional; validation does not require that any IPO-specific configuration be made.

 Here is the default ipo.xml.
 USPTO settings are included as examples but are commented out: